 The film then moves on to other pastures for its final act.
 Still, the film was a great chance for the city to show itself off and get some much deserved international attention.

 See the full trailer below:

-Are you planning to go see Gemini Man or already seen it?
+Did you see Gemini Man?
 Let us know when and what you thought in the comments below.